-This procedure governs the procedures that will be in place in order to realize the necessary Ethernet interconnections between the Network and the AO network in the locations as required by the WRO.
+This procedure governs the procedures that will be in place in order to realize the necessary Ethernet interconnections between the Wyre Network and the AO network in the locations as required by the Wyre WRO.

-The physical interconnections between and the AO will be located in one or multiple Switching Offices (SO).
-Traffic is routed over these interconnect links between and the AO.
+The physical interconnections between Wyre and the AO will be located in one or multiple Wyre Switching Offices (SO).
+Traffic is routed over these interconnect links between Wyre and the AO.
 If need be, traffic can be logically separated by means of VLANs (802.1q) over the interconnect links.

 Application domain

-This technical process is applicable in all cases where an AO wants to become a Beneficiary for any of the Reference Offers:
+This technical process is applicable in all cases where an AO wants to become a Beneficiary for any of the Wyre Reference Offers:

-Reference Offer Basic TV (ROTV)
+Wyre Reference Offer Basic TV (ROTV)

 Annex Interactive Services (AIDTV) (option on ROTV)

-Reference Offer Broadband Services (ROBB)
+Wyre Reference Offer Broadband Services (ROBB)

 The precise interconnection requirements are described further in section 3.5 of this document.